izderadicka/mybookshelf2/README.md

 Missing parts
 -------------

-Mass conversion - All ebooks of an author, series, bookshelf.
-It was available in previous version, I found it quite useful.
-So this will be probably next priority.

-Online user mamagement - registration, password change/reset, rights assigment - as it is not priority for myself it's not yet implemented.
+Online user mamagement - registration, password change/reset, rights assigment - as it is not priority for myself now, it's not yet implemented.
 Users can be now managed by command line utility ```manage.py```.

 User preferences/profile -  prefered formats for conversion, conversion parameters, external info sources,